managed-commons/SvgNet/README.markdown

 __SvgNet is now available as a Nuget:__ [SvgNet](https://www.nuget.org/packages/SvgNet/).

-Work in progress: __version 2.0.0 to be .NET Standard 2.0 compatible__
+Work in progress: __version 2.0.0 is .NET Standard 2.0 compatible and works with .NET Core 2.0__

 ----------